Ayokunle6/alx-low_level_programming-1/0x00-hello_world/README.md

 3. Using the gcc command to compile a c file and creating an executeable name for it (gcc cfile -o exename)
 4. My first Code using the puts function
 5. Using the printf function in C programming.
+6. Printing out the size of data type in C programming language.